natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 **Knuckle Axe**: Knuckle axes, usually used in pairs, resemble axe blades mounted on brass knuckles.
 You may hold, but not wield, a weapon or other object in a hand wearing a knuckle axe.
 Unlike when wearing brass knuckles, you cannot use a hand wearing a knuckle axe for spellcasting.

-**Madu**: The madu is a round, light shield with two animal horns—usually from an antelope—extending from opposite sides of the shield.
-If you are proficient with the madu, you may use it to fight defensively with a –2 penalty instead of the normal –4, and your attack penalty for using [Combat Expertise] improves by +1 (minimum –1 penalty).
+**Madu**: The madu is a round, light shield with two animal horns-usually from an antelope-extending from opposite sides of the shield.
+If you are proficient with the madu, you may use it to fight defensively with a -2 penalty instead of the normal -4, and your attack penalty for using [Combat Expertise] improves by +1 (minimum -1 penalty).
 You cannot hold anything else in the hand that bears a madu.
 If you are not proficient with the madu, treat it as a light spiked shield.

 **Pata**: An evolution of the punching dagger, the pata is a short sword that ends in a full, fingerless gauntlet hilt.
 You punch rather than stab with the weapon, allowing you to put more force behind each strike.
 While wearing a pata, you cannot use that hand for anything else.
 A pata provides a +10 bonus to your CMD against being disarmed.

 **Quadrens**: A quadrens looks like a dagger, but with four spikes mounted in a square pattern in place of a blade.
 When you score a critical hit with a quadrens, the resulting gaping wound causes 1 point of bleed damage.

 **Scizore**: The scizore is a hardened tube that fits your forearm, ending in a semicircular blade used for devastating bladed punch attacks.
-The scizore grants a +1 shield bonus to AC, but if you attack with the blade, you lose the AC bonus that round and take a –1 penalty on attack rolls with the scizore.
+The scizore grants a +1 shield bonus to AC, but if you attack with the blade, you lose the AC bonus that round and take a -1 penalty on attack rolls with the scizore.
 While wearing a scizore, you cannot use that hand for anything else.
 A scizore provides a +10 bonus to your CMD against being disarmed of your scizore.
 Donning a scizore is a full-round action.

 **Scorpion Whip**: This whip has a series of razor-sharp blades and fangs inset along its tip.
 It deals lethal damage, even to creatures with armor bonuses.
 If you are proficient with whips, you can use a scorpion whip as a whip.